Comments and criticisms are very welcome

 Is the ideal of any religion logically possible without ending up with universal agreement on what is right and fair?
 Could universal agreement be reached without being compatible with any religious ideal?

 You might doubt whether there is any human being alive today who would qualify to be an ideal representative as described above.
-But if this is true, then logically, what would happen if the only way arbitration officials could escape being penalized by subsequent arbitration, was for them to find some such trusted person who actually could rule in a way that is agreeable to every other person who likewise seeks unanimous agreement?
+But if this is true, then logically, what would happen if the only way arbitration officials could escape being penalized by subsequent arbitration, was for them to find some such trusted people who actually could rule in a way that is agreeable to every other person who likewise seeks unanimous agreement?
 The only logical resort would be to pray -- to appeal to whoever or whatever it is that is responsible for our being here, in the effort to be guided by that One who is no respecter of persons.
 If prayer is the only resort for everyone, then the only hope for success for anyone would be to commit to the One, which would be the basis of universal agreement.

 In this effort, people would need to abandon their quarreling over what to call the One.
 And they would need to abandon their quarreling over how to be saved or who can be saved.
 Their common need would be universal agreement.
 The effect would be that the only ones who can be "saved" would be those who truly commit to universal agreement -- the Will of the one Creator.
 And the logical conclusion must be that that is the substance of every sincere religion, no matter how they explain it.